THE HISTORY AND ORIGIN OF WLCA

 *The WLCA supports the annual fall “Lake Clean-up” program with volunteer divers assisting to retrieve the litter under and near the docks.

 As of March 2021, the WLCA has a membership of 76 lakeside residents and a corporate member, Nita Lake Lodge.
-We are an enthusiastic group of volunteers and look forward to engaging more residents who live on the lakes of Whistler and are committed to protecting and maintaining our Whistler Lakes.
+We are an enthusiastic group of volunteers and look forward to engaging people who are interested in preserving our pristine lakes of Whistler.